Kuzaki/ingamelogger/README.md

 # iglogger
 My personal packet logger that I use in game to test stuffs.
 Prints out packet info in game chat and creates log files.

-Commands (brackets denote the arguments-type without brackets in game)- Spaces only matters for '!logger start' and '!logger save'
+Commands (brackets denote the variables, type without brackets in game)- Spaces matters for '!logger start', '!logger save' and !logger raw' and '!logger order', anything else you can leave no spaces
-- !logger raw- logs raw packets into .json file
+- !logger raw- logs raw packets into .json file (WIP)
+- !logger shush- Toggles whether to display packet data as ingame system messages
+- !logger save- Toggles the creation of log files in .json (see log files)

 - !logger order(order number)- changes the order of the packet hook to log (default=-999)
-- !logger(version)- changes the default definition version to log, eg: !logger 2 before using the next command if S_SPAWN_USER<2> is desired instead of S_SPAWN_ME<1> (default: 1)- a confirmation message will be displayed
+- !logger(version)- changes the default definition version to log and use * instead of a number to log latest version of the defined packet, eg: !logger 2 before using the next command if S_SPAWN_USER<2> is desired.

-- !logger(packet name in tera-data def file)- direct the logging of defined packet.
-Capitalization matters! eg: !logger S_SPAWN_USER will direct the logging of S_SPAWN_USER<version> where version is the current one set by the previous command.
+- !logger(packet name in tera-data def file)- direct the logging of defined packet. eg: !logger S_SPAWN_USER will direct the logging of S_SPAWN_USER<version> where version is set by the previous command.
 Confirmation message with packet definition and version number will be displayed.
 - !logger start(number of runs)- Starts the logging and (number of runs) dictate the number of packets definied in the previous command to log before stopping logs.
 Default number of runs is 1.
-Changing number of runs will change the default value until module is restarted.
 Leaving no numbers will just log the number set previously or log 1 if none has been set.
-Logs are displayed in game system message.
+Logs are displayed in game system message and log files by default.

-- !logger save- Toggles the creation of log files.(see log files)

 It is recommended you double check the previous command output message for typos before starting the log.